App version: 0.1.0

 Cons of Using MCAs

-• Expensive: Factor rates typically tack on an additional 20% to 50% of the cash advance, or a rate of 1.2 to 1.5, depending on terms and conditions of the MCA.
+• Expensive: Factor rates are typically 1.1 to 1.5, depending on terms and conditions of the MCA.
 When you consider additional fees and APRs possibly in the triple digits, a merchant cash advance can be significantly more costly than a traditional loan.

 • No advantage to early repayment: With a merchant cash advance, you typically pay a set amount regardless of how much of the balance you’ve paid off.
 Merchant cash advances do not amortize like a loan, in which case you could pay less interest when you pay off the balance early.